Here are 5 ways to sell potential in a home and inspire a buyer to buy it!

-· De-clutter every area of the home
+- De-clutter every area of the home

-· Depersonalize the space
+- De-personalize the space

-· Rearrange furniture to give a spacious feel to each room
+- Re-arrange furniture to give a spacious feel to each room

 Not every house is exactly the same, but what if the home you are putting on the market is in an area where a contractor built essentially the same home design?
-How can you make sure your house shows to the best advantage when compared to the one across the street that is basically the same design?
+Here are some suggestions to make your house really stick out:

-4.)
-Another area that is often overlooked (pun intended) are the windows; the view from them as well as the treatments that adorn them.
+4) Another area that is often overlooked (pun intended) are the windows – the view from them as well as the treatments that adorn them.

 Potential of a finished basement, adding a patio or deck or other changes or additions that could be done to a home may be good selling points.
 Take advantage of these opportunities and “sell” the potential by highlighting possibilities with pictures that help a buyer see what could be:

-· Post pictures, blueprints and ideas for patio or deck installations
+- Post pictures, blueprints and ideas for patio or deck installations

-· Put up an attractive picture showing French doors vs sliders
+- Put up an attractive picture showing French doors vs. sliders

-· Find a picture of a similar space to yours that has an open concept vs doorways
+- Find a picture of a similar space to yours that has an open concept vs doorways